 - Commissioners should be aware that the savings estimated from implementing these recommendations in the table above may not be as readily identifiable as the costs.

 Support to put the recommendations into practice

-- NICE, NHS England and NHS Improvement support improvements in the treatment for renal and ureteric stones and more effective use of NHS resources.
+NICE, NHS England and NHS Improvement support improvements in the care and support of adults with cerebral palsy.